-Stage Step Action Script 1 Caution A clear verbal caution delivered privately, wherever possible, making the pupil aware of their behaviour, and how it's breaking our school rules, and clearly outlining the consequences if they continue.
-Use the 30 second scripted intervention: "Name, I notice that" Outline the behaviour "At Hart Primary we" Remind of the rules "If you don't" Mention desirable behaviour "Then you'll have to" Mention consequence "Remember when you" Refer to previous positive behaviour "That's what I need to see today."
+Stage Action Script 1 behaviour, and how it's breaking our school rules, and clearly outlining the consequences if they continue.
+Use the 30 second scripted intervention : "Name, I notice that" Outline the behaviour "At Hart Primary we" Remind of the rules "If you don't" Mention desirable behaviour "Then you'll have to" Mention consequence "Remember when you" Refer to previous positive behaviour "That's what I need to see today."
 "Thank you for listening."
 Walk away and give child 'take up' time.
-Record on Behaviour Log.
-(Appendix 6) 'Joe, I notice that you are still choosing not to work.
-At Hart Primary we are always ready to learn.
-This is a caution that if you don't do this work, then you'll have to do it during playtime.
-Do you remember yesterday when you completed all of your work?
-That's what I need to see today.
-Thank you for listening.'
-2 Class (5 Minutes after Caution) Give the learner a chance to reflect away from others within the class, giving them time to reset.
+Help the child begin to think for themselves about their behaviour using WIN "I am wondering/imagining/noticing) Record on Behaviour Log.
+(Appendix 6) 2 Time Out in Class (5 Minutes after Caution) Give the learner a chance to reflect away from others within the class, giving them time to reset.
 The child should continue to complete their work during this time out.
 Record on Behaviour log.
 (Appendix 5) 'Joe, I have noticed you chose to continue to use rude words.
 You are breaking the school rule of being respectful.
 You have chosen to have time out within the class.
 Thank you for listening.'
 The child then moves to sit alone in class, giving them time to reset.
 3 another Class (5 Minutes after Reminder) Give the learner a chance to reflect away from others, giving them time to reset.
 The child should go to another class for 15 minutes, taking their reading book or some work to complete.
 The child's parents will be informed via telephone by the class teacher at the earliest opportunity.
 Do not describe the behaviours to the other adults in front of the child.
 Record on Behaviour log.
 (Appendix 6) 'Joe, I have noticed you chose to continue to use rude words.
 You are breaking the school rule of being respectful.
 You have now chosen to go for time out in Mrs Duffy's classroom.
 I will come and get you in 15 minutes.
 Thank you for listening.'
 To Mrs Duffy: 'Mrs Duffy, can Joe spend some time out in here please?
-I'll come back for him in 15 minutes' 4 Escalation (15 Minutes after time out) If after a child has had a time-out, behaviour does not improve, then the child should spend time with a member of SLT and the child's parents will be 'Joe as you are continuing to make poor choices, you will now need to be taken to spend some time with the headteacher and your parents will be informed.'
-To member of SLT: 'Mr Jones, Joe has spent some time out, but his behaviour is still not acceptable, can he spend some time with you?'
+I'll come back for him in 15 minutes' 4 (15 Minutes after time out) If after a child has had a time-out, behaviour does not improve, then the child should spend time with a member of SLT and the child's parents will be informed via telephone by the class teacher at the earliest opportunity.
+Details of the phone call should be added to CPOMs.
+Record on Behaviour log (Appendix 6).
+'Joe as you are continuing to make poor choices, you will now need to be taken to spend some time with the headteacher and your parents will be informed.'
+To member of SLT: 'Mr Jones, Joe has spent some time out, but his behaviour is still not acceptable, can he spend some time with you? '